JeffWeinell/REEs/README.md

 <a name="ProcessingReads"></a>
 #### Processing sequence reads

-For the first batch of 16 samples:
+**Old method (2019):**
-To processes sequence reads (assemble contigs for each sample) I followed the FrogCap pipeline (Hutter et al., 2019), which involved running the following R scripts:
+These steps were used to process the first set of sequences in 2019.
+I followed the FrogCap pipeline (Hutter et al., 2019), which involved running the following R scripts:
 - [01_Pre_Process_Reads_Apr10.R](PostSequencing/01_Pre_Process_Reads_Apr10.R) uses fastp and bbmap to trim adapters and remove contaminant reads.
 - [02_Assemble_Spades_Apr18.R](PostSequencing/02_Assemble_Spades_Apr18.R) uses dipspades.py from Spades version 3.12.0 (must be this version!)
 - [03_Target-loci_matching_20Feb2020.R](PostSequencing/03_Target-loci_matching_20Feb2020.R) (= **03_Probe-Matching.R** of Hutter et al., 2019) Summary of results:[Sample-Assessment.tsv](Sample-Assessment.tsv)